NJIT-WIS/project-2-tier-1-company/content/resources.md

 ### Technology resources
     GitHub for software development collaboration using version control system Git Bootstrap, a popular open-source front-end web development framework for building responsive and mobile-first web projects.
+    Code libraries and repositories for web development projects Tools and resources for optimizing website performance and search engine optimization (SEO) Introduction to emerging technologies, such as machine learning, blockchain, and virtual reality, and how they can be integrated into web development.